axel-springer-kugawana/iwb_serenity/docs/index.md

 ## Quick start

-Serenity is Immoweb internal front-end framework.
+Serenity is Immoweb's internal front-end framework.
 It is build with [Sass](https://sass-lang.com/) (scss syntax) for styles and [VueJS](https://vuejs.org/) for interactivity.

 ## Installation